phunm211/SW-Associate-Architecture/README.md

 #### D.3.3.
 QA_08: ADL file encryption

-An Encryption module, which contains an Encrypter and an Decrypter can be added to support file encryption -> CA_30.
-It also change the workflow of reading and writing an ADL file: File needs to check and be decrypted before be loading, and be encrypted before writing to file -> CA_3x.
+An Encryption module, which contains an Encrypter and a Decrypter can be added to support file encryption -> CA_30.
+It also changes the workflow of reading and writing an ADL file: File needs to be checked, decrypted before loading, and encrypted before writing to file -> CA_3x.
 ## E. Candidate Architecture Evaluation
 ## F. Architecture Design
 ## G. Architecture Evaluation (ATAM)